kiboschool/course-frontend-web-dev/src/course-overview.md

 We will discover the main use cases, best practices, and techniques that will allow us to create beautiful, fast, and functional UIs (User Interfaces) for any web application.

-## Meeting Times

-Note that all times are listed in GMT.
-Please be sure to convert to your local time zone:

-- **Live Classes** (Mandatory): Day of Week ?:??pm to ?:??pm GMT
-- **Office Hours** (Optional): Day of Week ?:??pm to ?:??pm GMT

-## Instructor

-Name
-Contact information (email address)

-Please first contact me on Discord with any questions.

 ## Learning Outcomes

 By the end of the course, you will be able to: